 Emotionally abusive people know exactly how to be a good friend.
 They show up when you need them.
 They say all the right things.
 They appear to be genuinely kind and generous to you and the rest of the world.

-Now for the crazy part: Only you will see this manipulative side of them.
+Now for the crazy part: Only you are likely to see this manipulative side of them.

 Friends and family often cannot see what you are experiencing and may sometimes think that you are the crazy one.